Skip to main content

 USSS Stars

-• Utilize ATMs inside of financial institutions, interior bays with security cameras, or closest to the drive-up window.
-These ATMs are harder target for criminals.
+Utilize ATMs inside of financial institutions, interior bays with security cameras, or closest to the drive-up window.
+These ATMs are harder targets for criminals.

-• Look for obvious signed of tampering at the ATM such as inoperable/broken lights, raised PIN pads with loose edges, loose components or stickers placed in unusual locations.
+Look for obvious signs of tampering at the ATM, such as inoperable/broken lights, raised PIN pads or loose edges, loose components or stickers placed in unusual locations.

 atm skimming devices